Aiden-p77/pkcs11-Epass/README.md

 ## Description

-Detecting the difference between two images in Delphi.
-The error coefficient can also be determined.
+By connecting the hardware token to the computer, the token software can be opened and information can be extracted from it.

 ## Guide